ioskit/ioskit.github.io/_kits/AppExtensions.md

 iOS 8 introduces a new concept called App Extensions: a way for you to share your app’s functionality with other apps, with to the OS itself.

 One of these types of extensions are Today Extensions, also known as Widgets.
-These allow you to present information in the Notification Center, which can be a great way to provide immediate and up-to-date information that the user is interested in.
+These allow you to present information in the [NotificationCenter](/NotificationCenter), which can be a great way to provide immediate and up-to-date information that the user is interested in.